Aratama-bashi Station

 Aratama-bashi Station (新瑞橋駅, Aratama-bashi-eki) is an underground Interchange metro station located in Mizuho-ku, Nagoya, Aichi Prefecture, Japan operated by the Nagoya Municipal Subway.
 Meijō Line.
-It is located 20.7 kilometers from the terminus of the Meijō Line at Kanayama Station and 11.8 kilometers from the terminus of the Sakura-dōri Line at Nakamura Kuyakusho Station.
+It is located 20.7 kilometers from the terminus of the Meijō Line at Kanayama Station and 11.8 kilometers from the terminus of the Sakura-dōri Line at Taiko-dori Station.

 History

 Aratama-bashi Station was opened on 30 March 1974 as the terminal station for the Nagoya Municipal Subway Line No.4, which was later renamed the Meijō Line.
 The Sakura-dōri Line connected to the station on 30 March 1994.
 The Meijō Line was extended to Nagoya Daigaku Station on 6 October 2004.